atomb/secdev18-saw/slides/saw-tutorial.md

     * https://github.com/GaloisInc/saw-script/tree/master/examples/sv-comp

-# Future
+# Future of SAW

 * Better support for unbounded programs

     * Data: variable-size and variable-shape heap structures
     * Control: unbounded iteration

-* More flexible scripting language
+* More flexible/powerful scripting language

     * May expose SAWScript functions as an API for other languages (Python?)